 What Are the Warning Signs?

 Warning signs are very important to pay attention to if your child is part of a bullying situation.
 Whether they are a victim or a bully, children develop different behaviors that are unusual for them to be expressing.
 Like I said previously, a victim may be bringing home report cards with lower grades than they usually receive or get more phone calls home to the parents about lack of participation in class.
 Aside from the showing symptoms of stress, low self-esteem or depression, victims may also have a lack of appetite and sleep.
-Parents should also be paying attention to other external signs that they are being bullied, such as torn clothing, bruises or other injuries, and missing or damaged possessions.
+Look for other external signs of bullying, such as torn clothing, bruises or other injuries, missing or or damaged possessions.

 If your child is displaying more aggressive or angry behaviors, these are signs that they could be a bully themselves.
 Bullies also tend to demonstrate a need for dominance and express a positive attitude toward violent behaviors.
 If you get a call home from the school saying that your child started a fight with another student, this could be a sign that your child is a bully.
 Although there is not much research to show that being a bully can affect academic achievement, the health risks listed above could potentially cause these individuals to have declining grades and lower test scores.

 When students feel safe in their environment, they are more engaged in their education and learning experiences.
 By taking action to prevent bullying and having a proper response to an incident, every member of the community can have a positive impact.
 Some important steps to remember, as an adult, when faced with a bullying situation are to first stop the bullying on the spot.
-When a situation is defused immediately, it is less likely to happen again.
-Model calm and respectful behavior and make sure that everyone involved is separated and safe before proceeding
+Diffuse situations immediately, preventing repeat episodes.
+Model calm and respectful behavior and ensure separation and safety before proceeding.

-Second, find out exactly what happened (from everyone involved including victims, bullies and bystanders) so that you are better prepared to assess if it is a bullying situation and proceed.
-Next, as stated earlier, it is of utmost importance that all children involved in a bullying situation feel supported.
+Second, find out exactly what happened (from everyone involved including victims, bullies and bystanders) and assess the bullying situation and proceed.
+Next, as stated earlier, be sure that all children involved in a bullying situation feel supported.
 Even though you may have a negative view of the bully, they may be going through a lot in their lives that could be contributing to this behavior, so placing blame is not the answer.
 Also, sometimes victims may think that the bullying is their fault.
-They need to be reassured that they did nothing to deserve being treated in that way.
-Support also needs to be persistent since bullying situations are repeated acts.
+Reassure them they don’t deserve this treatment.
+Provide consistent support since bullying situations happen repeatedly.
 As a parent, this is where it is very beneficial for you to work closely with teachers and counselors.

 Finally, speak up!
 Be more than just a bystander.
 If your child sees a bullying incident, it is important for them to know how to intervene in a way that is not putting them in harm’s way.
 Bystanders can intervene by immediately seeking help from an adult, not giving the bully a supportive audience, and helping the victim to get away.
 To do this safely, children can create a distraction by telling the victim that a teacher needs to see them or that their game starts in a few minutes, only if they feel safe to do so.